soerenmetje/articles/injections-stripe-search-queries/article-injections-stripe-search-queries.md

 To prevent injections, we need to escape the user input before using it in a Stripe search query.
 What exactly has to be considered tells us the [Stripe query language documentation](https://stripe.com/docs/search#search-query-language).
 Let's hope it is complete.
 Based on that, it comes down to string replacement of single quotes `'`, double quotes `"`, and backslashes `\`, so an attacker can not end the value part and add additional query clauses.

+## Final Thoughts

+Is this a good solution?
+No. As an external developer, I can only implement what is documented by Stripe.
+There might exist undocumented behavior that could lead to new vulnerabilities.
+The best approach would be for Stripe to provide this functionality since they know all the implementation details of their search queries.
+Until then, this is the best we can achieve.

 ## References
 - https://stripe.com/docs/search
 - https://stripe.com/docs/api/subscriptions/search